github/docs/content/copilot/building-copilot-extensions/setting-up-copilot-extensions.md

 ## 6. Choose the availability of your {% data variables.product.prodname_copilot_extension_short %}

 Choose one of two visibility levels for your {% data variables.product.prodname_copilot_extension_short %}:
-* **Public**: Any user or organization account with the installation page link for the extension can install it.
+* **Public:** Any user or organization account with the installation page link for the extension can install it.
-* **Private**: Only the user or organization account that created the extension can install it.
+* **Private:** Only the user or organization account that created the extension can install it.

 If you make your {% data variables.product.prodname_copilot_extension_short %} public, you can then choose to list it on the {% data variables.product.prodname_marketplace %}.